a-karma/Bogor_Workshop/DAY_1/Session2.md

 ### 1. Shell Scripting
 In Session 1 we have seen how to navigate a Unix-like file system and how to manipulate text files.
 In this section we will revise what we have learn about variables in Bash and we wil introduce the concept of scripts and arguments.

-Before we start, let's run some preliminary commads to create the directory structure for this session
+Before we start, let's run some preliminary commads to create the directory structure for this session:

 ```sh
 mkdir session2; cd session2; mkdir raw_data; mkdir script; mkdir results